 The PSN task force partnerships (or working groups) are an important component of the PSN program.
 The task force is defined as personnel within the law enforcement agency, the research partner, and any other external partner(s) who are involved in the project's strategic operations.
 This group may also include task force subcommittees and any other agency staff who will experience an impact as a result of the PSN program implementation.
 The task force and other partners should collaborate throughout the PSN program to help with planning and implementation activities.

 This section asks questions about your PSN task force and other partnership activity during the reporting period.
 Overall OJP program measures related to this section include:

-- Frequency of PSN task force partnership meetings, - Number of partners involved in PSN task force partnerships, and swer that best approximates how often you met.
+- Frequency of PSN task force partnership meetings, - · Number of partners involved in PSN task force partnerships, and - Number of activities PSN task force is conducting.